A brief history of the club before Focsle Music

 In 1993, the club sort of closed.
 The then organiser, Terry Gregory, facing declining membership, attendance and therefore cash, pulled the plug.
 Immediately, lots of people came to a meeting and supported Debra Chesman and Trish Carn to resurrect the club.
 Under new management, we became a hybrid between a guest club and a singaround, and we stayed that way until 2012, when I was elected as "organiser".

-Now (2016) we have several different formats.
-We still have guest nights and singarounds, but also 'Local Hero' nights, and variety nights which may include two guests or three people in a 'song circle' and could be with floor spots or in the singaround style.
-No doubt, we will continue to evolve.
+Until the Fo’c’sle closed in 2017 it had several different formats.
+We still had guest nights and singarounds, but also 'Local Hero' nights, and variety nights which may include two guests or three people in a 'song circle' and could be with floor spots or in the singaround style.

 Other things of interest